Reposting for the feast day of St. John the Baptist's martyrdom:

 Honoring a Decapitated Man:

 August 29 marks the feast day of the beheading of St. John the Baptist.
 Not many institutions celebrate the beheading of men.
 And for many, this celebration carried out by the Catholic Church may seem morbid.
 Obviously, what Catholics are called to commemorate is not the beheading of a man, per say, but the moral courage which led to it.
 It is a testimony that there are more important things in life than even life itself.
-And if the more important things in life- such as the sanctity of marriage -are compromised, social decorum and conventional affability must be set aside.
-Indeed, there are times when the core truth in all of its rudeness and abrasiveness must be applied; in public, if necessary.
+And if the more important things in life such as the sanctity of marriage are compromised, then social decorum and diplomacy must be set aside to make things right.
+Indeed, there are times when the hardcore truth in all of its rudeness and abrasiveness must be applied; and in public, if necessary.

 Recall that St. John the Baptist publicly confronted King Herod, not on national policy, but on the importance of something which escapes many politicians.
-Again, the forerunner of Christ gave voice to the unlawful marriage the king contracted with his brother’s wife.
-As Bishop Fulton Sheen said, St. John loved Herod too much to let the matter drop.
-He loved his king too much to leave the sin of adultery unprobed and undiagnosed.
+This rustic prophet of the desert gave voice to the unlawfulness of a marriage that King Herod contracted with his brother’s wife.
+But as Bishop Fulton Sheen said, this prophet loved Herod too much to let the matter drop.
+Indeed, he loved his king too much to leave the sin of adultery unprobed and undiagnosed.
 And he certainly knew that the consequences could very well be life threatening.
-It was no surprise, therefore, to find out that Kind Herod and Herodias didn’t like being criticized.
+It was no surprise to St. John the Baptist, it's safe to assume, that Kind Herod and Herodias didn’t like being criticized.

 St. John the Baptist would be the first among many Saints under the New Covenant to die for having told the truth.
 Yet, just as the Holy Spirit filled him and sanctified him in his mother's womb, that same Spirit inspired a premonition as to his imminent imprisonment and martyrdom.